inboundnow/retired-leads/readme.txt

 == Changelog ==
 = 2.0.1 =
-* migrating all events into inbound_events table
+* migrating events into inbound_events table
+* adding support for custom events, unsubscribe events

 = 1.8.1 =
 * Restoring geolocation services and offloading their processing to the lead profile open event instead of the new lead creation event.